jwecodes/forge-signo/README.md

 2.`python signature.py`

 ## future possiblities
-to cfreate an ml model for advance version or to create an application for smartphones(basic code and idea is presented here)
+to create an ml model for advance version or to create an application for smartphones(basic code and idea is presented here)

 ## Please open an issue if